 The Indigenous Population Task Force members include:

-- Gareth Baynam – University of Western Australia
+- Gareth Baynam – University of Western Australia (Chair of the Diagnostic Scientific Committee)

 - Alicia Bauskis –Western Australian Department of Health, Australia